purxiz/math-131/_lectures/lecture_9.md

 ---
 title: lecture 9
 ---
-## Lecture 9

 ## Quick Summary
 In lecture 8, we went over the cubic spline interpolant.
 Recall that interpolation in general is a strategy to approximate a function given several data points \\((x,y)\\) for that function.
 We started with the Lagrange Interpolant, which matches a single polynomial to the data points.
 However, the Lagrange Interpolant oscillates wildly around the endpoints of the graph, and can occasionally just oscillate extremely wildly around every data point.
-Cubic splines solve this problem by calculating the Lagrange Interpolant piece-wise.
+Cubic splines solve this problem by calculating an interpolant piece-wisely.
 More data about Cubic Splines can be found in the lecture 8 notes.
 Today we will be going over:

 ## Chapter 4: Numerical Differentiation and Integration